Hillsong founder's 'indiscretions' exposed

 The woman was paid several months' salary as compensation with Houston offering to pay.

-Pastor Dooley told staff of another incident which occurred at a Sydney hotel during the church's annual conference at Qudos Bank Arena at Homebush in 2019.
+Pastor Dooley told staff of another incident that occurred at a Sydney hotel during the church's annual conference at Qudos Bank Arena at Homebush in 2019.

 It was outlined to staff that Houston's drinking and prescription anxiety medication played a role in the incident.

-Pastor Dooley said that after locking himself out of his own room, he spent 40 minutes inside the woman's room.
+Pastor Dooley said that after Houston locked himself out of his own room, he spent 40 minutes inside the woman's room.

 "The truth is we don't know what happened next," Pastor Dooley said.